OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

    Enter product’s length, width and height in meters if the shipping costs must be calculated based on product dimensions.

 :guilabel:`Quantity` ... :guilabel:`Unit`
-   Specifying quantity and unit of measure is required for products for which a base price must be specified.
+   Specifying quantity and unit of measure is required for products for which a unit price must be specified.
    |br|
    The unit price is the price relative to a specific unit of measure, such as kilograms or litres.
    |br|